 This is a joint that builds fans.
-This is partly due to the alcohol: Its strong enough to either drink or put in your car, and the bartenders are among the friendliest.
+This is partly due to the alcohol: Its strong enough to either drink or put in the tank of your car, and the bartenders are among the friendliest.
 You're forgiven if you start to think you can't cross any lines.
 You're wrong but you're forgiven.

 The place is filled with twenty something's and it's so seedy that if you're drinking here in your thirties then you're likely down on your luck.

 The beer is cold and to support this you'll find mediocre brands that are made to taste refreshing.
 It isn't kept on ice, its because of a freezer that's cranked to it's breaking point.

 A side door opens to the left of the bar and downstairs you've got an area that's been added for people to BS and smoke.
 And as a rarity for established places, its an addition that fits.